-US-83 begins winding its way from the Canadian border at the small United States entrance station (daily 8am-9pm) six miles north of Westhope (pop.
-429).
+US-83 begins winding its way from the Canadian border at the small United States Port of Entry (8am-9pm daily ) 7 mi (11.3 km) north of Westhope (pop.
+408).
 Westhope, named by an optimistic Great Northern Railway official, is a good example of North Dakota’s small agrarian towns.
 There are cafés, gas stations, a sparse two-block-long downtown, and that’s about it.

-Six miles south of Westhope, US-83 zigzags west along Hwy-5 for about 15 miles before sharply banking south.
-The next 37 miles to Minot are a straight shot south, passing nothing save two sweeping wildlife refuges and a lonely Domino’s Pizza, all by itself beneath the occasional B-52s thundering overhead to and from Minot Air Force Base, one of the primary bases for the U.S. military’s tactical and strategic nuclear forces.
-Along with bombers and fighter planes, Minot AFB also controls hundreds of nuclear-tipped Minuteman III ICBM missiles, which are housed in high-security underground silos that look like high-security parking lots amidst the wheat fields all over the northern Great Plains.
+South of Westhope about 6 mi (9.6 km), US-83 zigzags west along Hwy-5 for about 15 mi (24 km) before sharply banking south.
+The next 37 mi (60 km) to Minot are a straight shot south, passing nothing but a sweeping wildlife refuge and a lonely Domino’s Pizza, all by itself beneath the occasional B-52s thundering overhead to and from Minot Air Force Base.
+One of the primary bases for the U.S. military’s tactical and strategic nuclear forces, Minot AFB controls hundreds of nuclear-tipped Minuteman III ICBM missiles, which are housed in high-security underground silos that look like high-security parking lots amid the wheat fields all over the northern Great Plains.